MISACHI/chatcamp/README.md

-Chatcamp is a simple, light and easy to use chat application
+Chatcamp is a simple and easy to use social platform